AntL4b/anthill-framework/README.md

 ## Configuration

-Anthill Framework uses a configuration inheritance system allowing to apply some common logic within your app, controller or handler scope.
+Anthill Framework uses a configuration inheritance system allowing to apply common logics within your app, controller or handler scope.

 Ex: For dealing with cors for all the REST handlers of the application, set it on Anthill app scope: